 I had always thought my ex-wife had loved me.
 When we married each other I thought we were going to be together forever and nothing could ever change that.
-At the start of 2017 she left me to be with her boss she just met and I slowly pieced everything together everything that would tell me that my marriage may have been a lie.
-I struggled with this realization for months, but after she told me the truth I was finally able to let it go.
+At the start of 2017 she left me to be with her boss she just met and I slowly pieced everything together, everything that would tell me that my marriage may have been a lie.
+I struggled with this realization for months, but after she told me the truth it hurt like hell.

 Let me first say that I know that she had some love for me.
 I’m not saying she was some type of monster.
 I mean, she married me, so she had some feelings for me.
 I don’t believe she had true love for me.
 Nothing that she would ever brag about or even something to remember in the future.
+She needed to find an escape from the family she hated.
 I always wonder what I would have told my past self because of this.
 Would I tell him to run?
 Would I tell him how much he would at least love her and the children he would have?
 Best not to think of it.

 Through sickness and health.
 For better or worse.
 These are things I truly believed in when it came to the love I had for this woman.
 It wasn’t for her though.
 I found out she hated everything about me and my family.
 When she left me for her boss things started to come out in the open when people heard about it.
 They would tell me or my family what she thought of us.
 It was heart breaking for everyone.